spjeff/dbftw/README.md

-## Project Description
-Database - For The Win!
+# Database - For The Win!

-WebAPI 2.2 project with MS SQL and Oracle support for CRUD operations over HTTP GET and POST.
+* WebAPI 2.2 project with MS SQL and Oracle support for CRUD operations over HTTP GET and POST.

 * TXT file support for common SELECT queries.
 Save a TXT file to the INETMGR folder (\dbftw\Sql, \dbftw\Oracle) and easily call with (http://.../dbftw/api/Sql/txt-file-name)